‘Don’t stop now’: ECU officials encourage COVID precautions as case numbers continue to drop

 “I just want to be able to have like everybody living on campus again and walking around, seeing people,” said Hill.

-University officials say it’s too soon to say what the fall 2021 semester will look like.
-Those plans will depend on case numbers, Governor Cooper’s executive orders and CDC guidelines.
+University officials said it’s too soon to say what the fall 2021 semester will look like.
+Those plans will depend on case numbers, Gov. Roy Cooper’s executive orders and CDC guidelines.